tunguyenthaison/project-euler/README.md

 ## About this repo
 Collections of my solutions to Project Euler problems are predominantly coded in `Python`, accompanied by notes detailing my thought processes in tackling these problems.

+The `docs` folder is made using a jekyll template that based on [`jekyll-forever`](https://github.com/forever-jekyll/forever-jekyll) with support for latex added.

 <div align="center">

 |Number| Name                                                                               | Date       | Code & Note                                                 |Optimal | Remark |